OlympusDAO/treasury-subgraph/README.md

 ### Setup

 1. Run `yarn` in the root directory.
-2. Copy `.env.sample` and replace any required values
+2. Copy `.env.sample` to `.env` and replace any required values

 ### Building

 During local development, you can trigger a build with `yarn build:local`.
+This requires the [setup](#setup) tasks to have been completed.

-`yarn build` requires an environment variable to be set, and is used in the deploy process.
+`yarn build` requires an environment variable to be set, and is used in the Wundergraph Cloud deploy process.

 ### Running

 During local development, you can run an API endpoint locally with `yarn server:start`.

-This requires environment variables to be set, so follow the instructions in [Setup](#setup).
+This requires environment variables to be set, so follow the instructions in [setup](#setup).

 ### Unit Tests